nightly and bldenv should be usable directly

 nightly.sh is made executable.

-Updated by John Levon almost 2 years ago
+Updated by John Levon about 2 years ago

 So to get this problem resolved we'd need to remove stdenv.sh and its surrounding